wp-plugins/affilinker/readme.txt

 * Improvements to take correct default values
 = 1.3.0 =
 * Added new option to disable jQuery Script (helps to resolve any jQuery conflicts) esp. with other WordPress plugins that uses jQuery.
+= 1.4.0 =
+* Minor bug fixes
-== Other Notes ==
+* New support for Hover title text (appears when user hovers over link) added as a disabled feature == Other Notes ==
 NA
  == Upgrade Notice ==